tillg/demo-website-nice/README.md

 # demo-website-nice
 A nice demo website to show Github Pages and Jekyll.
+We like to write `code`.

 This website has been made for our **Scholars**!